cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 - Assessment *for* Learning
 - Assessment *as* Learning

 ^The first theme, assessment purpose, comprises three dimensions: assessment of learning, assessment for learning, and assessment as learning.
 Assessment of learning is also known as summative assessment involving instructors gathering evidence of learning from written tests, performance tests, or other situations where learners are required to demonstrate their achievement of the learning outcomes.
-Assessment of learning usually leads to the assignment of a final grade.
 Assessment for learning is focused on both instructors and learners acquiring information about their performance that leads to formative feedback that informs future learning activities.
 The final dimension is assessment as learning which reflects activities which encourage learners to take metacognitive approaches to future learning activities based on the data gathered in learning activities.